-Solid Waste Department, (Employees = 14 full-time)
+Solid Waste Department, 14 employees

-The Solid Waste Department provides solid waste collection averaging 150 tons of refuse per day from approximately 101,370 residents within the collection service area.
+The Solid Waste Department provides solid waste collection averaging 150 tons of refuse per day from approximately 100,338 residents within the collection service area.
 The commercial accounts are serviced by a private refuse collection hauler that contracts with Midway City Sanitary District and pays a franchisee fee to the District to operate within its boundaries.

-A field crew of 14 employees (ten drivers, three utility worker/relief driver, and a lead person) provides residential solid waste collection.
-MCSD services approximately19,401 residences per week, 54 of which are special service patrons.
+A field crew of 14 employees provides residential solid waste collection.
+MCSD services approximately 19,442 residences per week, 57 of which are special service patrons.